sabk18/CompanyAnalysis_TextMining/README.md

 # TEXT-MINING-Company_Analysis
-This project uses traditional NLP to analyze raw text, which in this dataset are employee reviews on top six tech companies:
+This project uses traditional NLP to analyze raw text, which in this dataset are employee reviews on the top six tech companies:

   * Google
   * Amazon